oxylabs/browser-agent-py/README.md

 ```
 ### Code examples (Python)

-The following examples show how to use a browser AI agent to perform browsing and data extraction.
+The following examples show how to use the browser AI agent to perform browsing and data extraction.

 ```python
 from oxylabs_ai_studio.apps.browser_agent import BrowserAgent